 Huntingdon Road C

-On the same site as the house above, there are four modern 2 storey flats each with six medium sized standard bedrooms (with own washbasins, sharing bathrooms).
+On the same site as the house above, there are four modern 2 storey houses each with six medium sized standard bedrooms (with own washbasins, sharing bathrooms).
 Each flat has its own front door, a very large entrance hall with storage space and a shared kitchen.

 Huntingdon Road D

 Three adjoining houses within a two-minute walk of the College gates.
 These houses are set well back from the road.
 Each house has seven standard bedrooms with shared bathrooms and a spacious kitchen.
-The rooms vary in size and the largest, at the front of the house, have bay windows.
+The rooms vary in size and the largest rooms, at the front of the house, have bay windows.
 At the back there is a garden and bike storage shared by residents of all 3 houses,

 Four self-contained flats, each suitable for a couple.
 Each flat has its own front door, lounge area, kitchenette and bathroom.
 Upstairs is a gallery bedroom.
 The flats are just across the road from the College.